dustinpfister/blog_posts/_posts/threejs-examples-wrap-module.md

 ### Source is up on Github

-The source code that I am writing about here can be found in my test threejs repository on Github.
+The source code that I am writing about here can be found in my [test threejs repository on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-examples-wrap-module).
+This is where I also park the source code for my [many other posts on threejs](/categories/three-js/) project examples, as well as the various features of threejs alone.

 ### Version numbers matter